 In the equation above, E{AZ} is the kinetic plus internal energy for each of these fragments.
-It is related to the temperature by assuming all fragments are at a common temperature as follows, where the internal excitation energy of the fragments, $E{AZ}^(T)$, may be approximated by an extension of the semi-empirical mass formula to finite temperatures [9], and the extra Coulomb energy of the fragment in the fragmentation volume, E{AZ}^C , may be calculated within the Wigner-Seitz approximation.
-B{AZ} stands for the ground state binding energy for the fragment.
+It is related to the temperature by assuming all fragments are at a common temperature as follows:

+$$E{AZ} = \frac{3}{2}T + E{AZ}^{}(T) + E{AZ}^{C} - B{AZ}, \qquad (3)$$ where the internal excitation energy of the fragments, $E{AZ}^(T)$, may be approximated by an extension of the semiempirical mass formula to finite temperatures [9], and the extra Coulomb energy of the fragment in the fragmentation volume, E{AZ}^C , may be calculated within the Wigner-Seitz approximation.
+B{AZ} stands for the ground-state binding energy for the fragment.
+Equations (2) and (3) result from an average of the microcanonical expression for energy conservation over the phase space corresponding to the specific decay partition.

 By applying the energy conservation relationship in Eqs.
-(2.1-2.2) one obtains a temperature T that describes the internal excitation and translational energies of fragments within a given partition.
-Even though the overall system is assumed to be in equilibrium at a fixed excitation energy E_0^ , different decay partitions have different Coulomb, binding, and translational energies and, consequently, different excitation energies of the emitted fragments.
+(2) and (3), one obtains a temperature T that describes the internal excitation and translational energies of fragments within a given partition.
+Even though the overall system is assumed to be in equilibrium at a fixed excitation energy E_0^ , different decay partitions have different Coulomb, binding, and translational energies, and, consequently, different excitation energies of the emitted fragments.
 Consistency with Eqs.
-(2.1-2.2) therefore requires that the temperature T of the fragments varies from one decay partition to another, reflecting the differences between the Coulomb, binding and translational energies of the various partitions.
+(2) and (3) therefore requires that the temperature T of the fragments varies from one decay partition to another, reflecting the differences between the Coulomb, binding and translational energies of the various partitions.